youstina533/Yummy_Restaurant_Website/README.md

 # Yummy_Restaurant_Website
-A responsive website that show food in yummy restaurant, Using HTML5 and Bootstrap to make it more eye catching and userfriendly.
+A responsive website that show food in yummy restaurant.
+Making it from scratch on my own, using HTML5 and Bootstrap to make it more eye catching and userfriendly.